Angel McCoy, Creative Director / CEO

 Next stop: Microsoft Game Studios.
 Working at Microsoft was a wild ride!
 I shipped a bunch of game websites for games including Zoo Tycoon 2, Rise of Nations, Microsoft Flight Simulator X, Shadowrun, Crimson Skies, Conker, Blinx, Viva Pinata, Perfect Dark Zero, and many others.

-But still, the entrepreneurial spirit in me raises its head, looks around, and asks, “What have you done for me lately?”
+But still, the entrepreneurial spirit in me raised its head again, looked around, and asked, “What have you done for me lately?”
 So, Games Omniverse and the Danika project were born.
 Cue the awesome soundtrack.

 I’ve been a drooling goober of a fan for puzzle adventure games since I played Mist and King’s Quest made by my hero Roberta Williams.
 I want to make one.
 The moment the idea occurred to me, I took the driver’s seat and began partnering with people who would squee when I told them what I was doing and offer to help.